How to Qualify for Certification

 Effective September 1, 2014, the Nebraska Department of Education requires passing scores on the Praxis Core Academic Skills for Educators (Reading, Writing and Mathematics) for admission into a Nebraska teacher education preparation program and for other applicants requesting a Nebraska Initial, Standard or Professional certificate.

-The Nebraska Department of Education will also accept the Praxis I® PPST (Pre-Professional Skills Tests) with Nebraska’s required passing scores.
+The Nebraska Department of Education will also accept the discontinued Pre-Professional Skills Tests (PPST®) with Nebraska’s required passing scores.

 NCLB Qualified Teacher Designation

-To be designated as NCLB Qualified in Nebraska, you must pass the appropriate Praxis II subject content test for the No Child Left Behind (NLCB) qualified teacher designation at the elementary and elementary special education level of instruction.
+To be designated as NCLB Qualified in Nebraska, you must pass the appropriate Praxis Subject Assessments for the No Child Left Behind (NLCB) qualified teacher designation at the elementary and elementary special education level of instruction.
 See the NCLB Qualified Teacher page for additional information.

-Effective September 1, 2015, those applying for an initial endorsement to be placed on a Nebraska teaching or administrative certificate for the first time must provide evidence they have passed the required Praxis II subject content test for their endorsement area(s).
-See the Nebraska Praxis II subject content testing requirements for additional information.
+Effective September 1, 2015, those applying for an initial endorsement to be placed on a Nebraska teaching or administrative certificate for the first time must provide evidence they have passed the required Praxis Subject Assessments for their endorsement area(s).
+See the Nebraska required Praxis Subject Assessments for additional information.

 - The Praxis Series® Information Bulletin